Hexagram of the Day

 Keep in mind that failure — the final taboo in modern society.
 But this is just one part of the inevitable cycle of life for those who dare to live fully and completely.
 Never to fail at all is to fail in the biggest way — avoiding risk altogether, you cannot help but fall far short of what might have been.

-Candle Feng Shui
+Feng Shui for Wealth

 Today's Video Horoscope By Rick and Jeff